 North Wales has been identified as an important location for renewable energy generation.
-In 2016 the Development Consent Order was granted to SPEN for the North Wales Wind Farm Connection, connecting a number of new wind farms to the electricity distribution network.
+In 2016 the DCO was granted to SPEN for the North Wales Wind Farm Connection, connecting a number of new wind farms to the electricity distribution network.

 Gillespies’ team provided environmental and planning advice including route appraisals for the proposed new power line, assessment of landscape and visual impacts (LVIAs), supporting the community consultations, coordinating and producing the Environmental Statement and producing the Planning Statement.

 Following the submission of the DCO application, the environmental and planning team also provided assistance throughout the determination process, including responding to questions from the Examining Authority and appearing as expert witnesses.

 The DCO was granted in July 2016 and Requirements have now been discharged.
 The overhead line is now complete.